byrobingames/Virtual-Joystick/README.md

 4) Close and reopen the game.
 The will be now active.<br/>

 # Credits
-All credist to Abliblablobla which build this extension.
+All credits to Abliblablobla which build this extension.